 His teachers include Valentina Chiola, Piotr Lachert, Ricardo Risaliti, Enrico Belli, Eugenio Bagnoli, Lazar Berman, William Grant Naboré, Dimitri Bashkirov, Laurent Boullet, Fou Ts’ong, Dominique Merlet, John Perry, Menahem Pressler, Claude Frank, Richard Goode, and Andreas Staier.

-He is currently professor of piano at the U. Giordano Conservatory of Music, Foggia, Italy.
+He is currently Artistic Director of the Opera Master school in Villamagna founded in 2021 and professor of piano at the U. Giordano Conservatory of Music, Foggia, Italy.